 - how to rule out possible medical causes — and cure the behavioral issue even after the medical cause has been treated

-- how to identify which form of aggression your cat is exhibiting: play, predatory, maternal, or petting-induced; or territorial, sexual, or pain-induced; or the little-understood but very common redirected aggression
+- how to identify which form of aggression your cat is exhibiting: play, predatory, maternal, or petting-induced; or territorial, sexual, or pain-induced; or the little-understood but most common redirected aggression

 - how to stop unwittingly rewarding or even causing aggressive behavior

-- learn why treating the symptom (aggression) of the bigger problem (intercat social issues or fear-based aggression) will get you nowhere.
+- learn why treating the symptom (aggression) of the bigger problem (intercat social issues, inappropriate and natural predatory aggression, or fear-based aggression) will get you nowhere.

 “I just wanted to let you know that there has been a complete turn around with my cats behavior.
 They are now the best of friends, Saki used to brutally attack Rosey before, and now they sleep together on the same chair, play together, I have even caught them eating out of the same food bowl.
 Thanks for your help!”